g-l-i-t-c-h-o-r-s-e/mUhGuI/README.md

 Anywhore uncompressed formats work the best together, different pixel formats can spice things up, too.
 Let your i m a g i n a t i o n run wild.
 It's kind of a hit and miss with which formats will work together, but you'll find that out.
-Some Codec combinations could actually deafen you, lower your shit.
+Some Codec combinations could actually deafen you, lower your shizzit.
 Some form glitchy melodies~ I've included a compiled version if you don't have or wan't to install AutoHotKey.

 Pls hit me up if you have any ideas or issues! :>